mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

 ## Storing images in MongoDB
 #### MongoDB Standalone
 There are many ways to store images in MongoDB such as:
 - **[GridFS](https://www.mongodb.com/docs/manual/core/gridfs/)** - Most efficient way to store large files within MongoDB only.
 Files can be larger than  16MB
 - **[Binary Data](https://www.mongodb.com/docs/manual/reference/bson-types/#binary-data)** - Files can't exceed [MongoDB BSON document limit of 16 MB](https://www.mongodb.com/docs/manual/core/document/#document-size-limit)
 - **Base64 strings** - Our chosen method for this demo.

-It's important to note that when files are too large, there are other more cost-effective methods to store them.
+It's important to note that when files are too large, there are other, more cost-effective methods to store them.

 #### Object Storage + MongoDB
 A common solution is to store the images/videos in an object storage service such as AWS S3 or Google Cloud Storage and then store the information/metadata relevant to find and process those files in MongoDB.